TUB-DVG/wissen-digital-ewb/02_work_doc/merge_test_branches.md

       - data
     - check new features
 6. merge main_temp_feature  into the main branch
-7. check the main like "check main_temp branch"
+7. check the main like "check main_temp_feature branch"
   - here no errors should occur
 8. delete main_temp_feature